-Advanced use of software capabilities with emphasis on various output procedures, the resolution of complex design issues, and concept development.
-Lecture Hrs = 3, Lab Hrs = 3
+Advanced use of software applications and/or various media with emphasis on output procedures, the resolution of complex design issues, and concept development.

 Prerequisite: READ 301 or equivalent Pre/Corequisite: ITSC 1309 or BCIS 1405

 Art Appreciation

 A general education course open to all; design principles from the layman's point-of-view.
 Critical evaluation of selected works of painting, sculpture, and architecture.